Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | October 24, 2021

 New Mexico State Stats and Trends

-- This year, the Aggies have an ATS record of 4-0 in their four games as an underdog of 18.5 points or more.
+- The Aggies have been underdogs by 18.5 points or more four times this season and have covered the spread every time.

-- New Mexico State's games this year have gone over the total in four out of seven opportunities (57.1%).
+- New Mexico State's games this season have hit the over on four of seven set point totals (57.1%).

-- The Aggies have 11 giveaways this season, while the Rainbow Warriors have 16 takeaways .
+- The Aggies have turned the ball over 11 times, five fewer times than the Rainbow Warriors have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.